500px/legacy-api-documentation/endpoints/photo/GET_photos.md

 - **page** — Return a specific page in the photo stream.
 Page numbering is 1-based.
 - **rpp** — The number of results to return.
 Can not be over 100, default 20.

+- **include_store** — Returns market infomation about the photo.
+    ###### Returned values:
+    - 'store_download' — Boolean value if the picture is avaliable for HD Download purchase.
+    - 'store_print' — Boolean value if the picture is avaliable for Canvas print purchase.

+- **include_states** — Returns state of the photo for the currently logged in user and authenticated request.
+    ###### Returned values:
+    - 'voted' — Boolean value whether the current user has voted for this photo
+    - 'favorited' — Boolean value whether the current user has favorited this photo
+    - 'purchased' — Boolean value whether the current user has bought this photo

 ***